jiansfoggy/CODE-SHOW/Python/Multi_Mnist/Readme.md

 * Fuse images from train and test set to generate a new image set, so does label set.
 * Sort image set based on class order and split the image set into 10 subsets.
 Each subset represents 1 category.
 So does 10 label subsets.
-* Start from class \textit{i} and select related subset and count its sample number as num_0, then pick one out of 10 subsets,
+* Start from class \textit(t) and select related subset and count its sample number as num_0, then pick one out of 10 subsets,